faenuccio-teaching/GradCourse25/GradCourse25/4_FiltersAndLimits_lecture.md

 containing `s`.)

 * Think of `𝓟 s` as replacing `s`, and of more general filters as "generalised sets" of `α`.
-So, for `F : Filter α`, saying `s ∈ F` means that `s` "contains" the corresponding "generalised set".
+So, for `F : Filter α`, saying `t ∈ F` means that `t` "contains" the corresponding "generalised set".

-* Indeed, as we saw when `α = ℝ`, we have `s ∈ 𝓝 a ↔ ∃ ε > 0, ball a ε ⊆ s`.
+* Indeed, as we saw when `α = ℝ`, we have `t ∈ 𝓝 a ↔ ∃ ε > 0, ball a ε ⊆ t`.
 Here, the "generalised set" is an infinitesimal thickening of `{a}` representing arbitrarily small open balls centred at `a`.

 * If `α = ℕ`, then `Filter.atTop` is "the set of elements that are large enough".

-+++ Filters as generalised sets : NON HO SISTEMATO IL CODICE CHE VA AVEC Since we're looking at filters as generalised sets, let's extend some set-theoretical notions to them.
++++ Filters as generalised sets
+Since we're looking at filters as generalised sets, let's extend some set-theoretical notions to them.

-1. The **order** relation: sets on `α` are ordered by inclusion, so `T₁ ≤ T₂ ↔ T₁ ⊆ T₂ ↔ ∀ s, s ⊇ T₂ → s ⊇ T₁`.
+1. The **order** relation: sets on `α` are ordered by inclusion, so `S₁ ≤ S₂ ↔ S₁ ⊆ S₂ ↔ ∀ T, T ⊇ S₂ → T ⊇ S₁`.
 Hence:

-        theorem le_def (F G : Filter α) : F ≤ G ↔ ∀ s ∈ G, s ∈ F := Iff.rfl
+        theorem le_def (F G : Filter α) : F ≤ G ↔ ∀ t ∈ G, t ∈ F := Iff.rfl

 1. Image of a filter through a function `f : α → β`.
 This operation is called `Filter.map`, and `Filter.map F f = F.map f` by "dot-notation".
 We want